Scroll to content

 Reading

-Your child will be given an opportunity to change their reading book each Wednesday on a 3-week rotation.
-On Wednesdays, children are encouraged to come straight in to share books, read with adults and other children and for their turn in the library.
+A 3-weekly rotation remains in place for your child to change their reading book on Wednesdays in our school library.
 Your child will have a reading book and at least 2 reading comprehension sheets per week, they can read from.
-Their Reading Folder must go between home and school every day.
-Your child must read 5 times per week and record each read in their Reading Record; at least one of these reads must be aloud to an adult and their record is to be signed each week by their parent/carer.
+They are required to read 5 times per week and record each read in their Reading Record; at least one of these reads must be aloud to an adult and their record is to be signed each week by their parent/carer.
 Their reading records will be checked every Monday for these 5 reads.

 Research shows regularly reading aloud to someone, even if your child is a competent decoder, helps to develop vital reading comprehension skills, nurture a love of reading and become a successful all-round reader, which supports all subjects and interests.
 Sharing stories, discussing character motives, talking about what you've just read and trying to predict what will happen next, will all support your child's reading comprehension, vocabulary and spelling development.
-As well as all of this, reading helps develop an understanding of people and the world around them and feeds their imagination.
+As well as all of this, reading helps develop an understanding of people and the world around them and feeds their imagination, as well as supporting spelling.
 All of this from one skill…Wow!

 Homework